Laptop and Software Recommendations

 The College Art Gallery is located on the first floor of the new Art & IMM Building on the beautiful campus of The College of New Jersey.
 The Gallery presents six exhibitions annually including three curated exhibitions featuring nationally and internationally recognized artists, plus two student exhibitions and a faculty exhibition highlighting the extraordinary talent of the campus community.
 All gallery exhibitions and artist talks are free and open to the public.
 Student exhibition spaces AIMM 111 & 119 are located in the winged sections of the first floor.
 These spaces showcase student’s works and you may apply for solo or group exhibitions.
 There is also an annual juried Spring TCNJ Student Exhibition in which you are encouraged to apply.
 Deadlines and opportunities are announced via email on the HOTLINE.

-The mission of Counseling and Psychological Services (CAPS) is to support the academic goals of the College through assisting students with personal challenges that interfere with their academic progress.
+The mission of Mental Health Services is to support the academic goals of the College through assisting students with personal challenges that interfere with their academic progress.

-The Office of Differing Abilities Services (ODAS) is in place to further extend the mission of The College of New Jersey and the mission of The Division of Student Affairs to persons with disabilities.
+The Office of Disability Support Services is in place to further extend the mission of The College of New Jersey and the mission of The Division of Student Affairs to persons with differing abilities.